-This article is for those who want to clean their sewing machines and sergers easily and effectively at less time.
+This article is for those who want to clean their sewing machines and sergers easily and effectively in less time.
 If you have a sewing machine then you must clean the sewing machine daily to make it run smooth and sound less.

-But the sewing machines we are using now are mostly electric and made up of delicate materials which can not handle much roughness.
-So we have to be careful while cleaning these sewing machines.
+But the sewing machines we are using now are mostly electric and made up of delicate materials which cannot handle much roughness.
+So, we have to be careful while cleaning these sewing machines.
 And one more thing cleaning sergers with plain cotton cloth will be difficult, because it is a complicated sewing machine.

-So let’s see how we can clean Sewing machines and segers effectively.
+So, let’s see how we can clean Sewing machines and Segers effectively.

 Tools Required To Clean The Sewing Machines

 The vacuums are really helpful in cleaning the sewing machines.
 You can use some of the best mini attachments for vacuums available on the market.
 Buy a good wet/dry vacuum to clean the sewing machine.
 Fit the mini attachments with the vacuum.
 Now open the sewing machine with help of small screwdriver.
 Then put the vacuum near it.
 Plug in the vacuum and now it will get cleaned in no time.

 Since sergers cut texture as they go, they make a ton of garbage, and your serger can move toward becoming invade with lighten rapidly.
 A regular cleaning brush can help with this, yet it won’t get the majority of the dust in the alcoves and crevices of your machine.

 You can’t generally observe it here, yet there’s a great deal of lightning behind the loopers and toward the sides of the machine.
 I brush out my serger each time I utilize it, yet a ton of cushions still gather.
 The brush connection functioned admirably to wipe out the base and sides of the machine, and also the feed dog/blade zone.